Patriots bury Browns, Belichick ties Halas with 324th win - WHIZ News

-CLEVELAND (AP) — Rookie backup Bailey Zappe threw for 309 yards and two touchdowns in his third NFL game, Bill Belichick tied George Halas for second on the all-time list with his 324th victory, and the New England Patriots buried the Cleveland Browns 38-15 on Sunday.
+On Sunday, he threw for 309 yards and two touchdowns as the Patriots buried the Cleveland Browns 38-15.
+It was the 324th career win for coach Bill Belichick, who tied George Halas for second on the NFL’s career list.

+“We’re just playing football,” the 23-year-old Zappe said.
+“It’s what we’ve been playing since we were 5 years old, so it’s fun to play with these guys.”

-Zappe, starting his second game in place of the injured Mac Jones, threw second-half TD passes to Tyquan Thornton and Hunter Henry as the Patriots (3-3) pulled away from the anemic Browns.
-Rhamondre Stevenson rushed for two touchdowns for New England.
+Zappe, starting for the second consecutive week, threw second-half TD passes to Tyquan Thornton and Hunter Henry as the Patriots pulled away from the anemic Browns.

-Zappe finished 24 of 34 passing a week after he threw for 188 yards and a touchdown in his first start last week in a 29-0 win over Detroit.
+Zappe finished 24 of 34 passing a week after throwing for 188 yards and a touchdown in his first start, a 29-0 win over Detroit.

-Belichick, who is 324-159 including the playoffs, has a chance to pass Halas next Monday night at home against Chicago — the franchise with which Halas won all his games.
+“He has pretty good instincts, but again, there’s a lot for him to learn,” Belichick said of the young quarterback.
+“He saw some things today and he learned from them, he was able to take advantage and make a couple plays, so it was a solid performance.”

 Late in the first half, Stevenson broke through, bounced left and tore down the sideline for a 31-yard score.

-Early in the second half, Zappe hooked up with Jonnu Smith for 53 yards to get down the Browns 20, and a 13-yard completion to tight end Hunter Henry set up first-and-goal at the 2.
-Three plays later, Tyquan Thornton grabbed Zappe’s short toss in the end zone.
+Early in the second half, Zappe hooked up with Jonnu Smith for 53 yards to get down to the Browns 20, and a 13-yard completion to Henry set up first-and-goal at the 2.
+Three plays later, Thornton grabbed Zappe’s short toss in the end zone.

-The Browns offense produced only a pair of first-half field goals by Cade York.
+The Browns’ offense produced only a pair of field goals by Cade York in the first half.

 Cleveland’s Nick Chubb, who entered leading the NFL in rushing, didn’t have a double-digit gain until late in the third quarter.
 He had 23 yards rushing and 14 receiving on that drive, but again the Browns stalled — and York came on for a 51-yard field goal.